The Scientist Chords | Coldplay Guitar Lesson

 This chord chart was created using iReal Pro, here’s a link to that file: The Scientist iReal Pro.

-Using this and the iRealPro app, you can change the key which is what you want to do if you play this on one guitar, just change the key to E.
+Using this and the iRealPro app, you can change the key—something you’ll likely want to do if playing the song on a single guitar.
+Simply transpose it to E.

-If you put a capo on or not is up to you, a singer won’t notice a semitone difference unless they have perfect pitch.
+Whether or not you use a capo is up to you—a singer won’t notice a semitone difference unless they have perfect pitch!

-All great songs deserve a good music video and in The Scientist, we certainly get that!
+All great songs deserve a great music video, and The Scientist certainly delivers!

-The video went on to win three awards at the MTV Video Awards, mainly down to its narrative being told in reverse.
+The video won three MTV Video Music Awards, largely due to its unique storytelling technique—playing the narrative in reverse.

-Directed by Jamie Thraves, it starts off with Chris Martin singing the first verse on a mattress in a London suburb, but we quickly enter reverse mode.
+Directed by Jamie Thraves, it begins with Chris Martin singing the first verse on a mattress in a London suburb before quickly shifting into reverse mode.
+As he sings in sync while the world moves backward, the story of what happened unfolds in reverse.

-To pull such an effect off Chris Martin would have to sing the song backwards!
-The effect was previously used in the 1996 video Drop by The Pharcyde (Spike Jones).
+To achieve this effect, Chris Martin had to learn and sing the song backwards!
+The technique had previously been used in the 1996 music video Drop by The Pharcyde, directed by Spike Jonze.

 The Scientist TAB lesson.